 The same antibiotics, however, could still be used for routine disease prevention or treatment, often at the same doses previously used for growth promotion.
 Read our report "Swann song" for routine antibiotic use, 50 years on? for more about this landmark review.

-This meant the use of these antibiotics in animal feed has continued to increase.
+This meant the use of these antibiotics in animal feed continued to increase.
 By 2012, farm use of penicillin-type antibiotics had increased five-fold since the growth promoter ban, and the use of tetracyclines had increased ten-fold.

 In 2014, total UK veterinary sales of antibiotics licensed only for food animals also increased by 4%, and total sales in of antibiotics classified as “critically important” in human medicine had increased by 3% to a new record high.

 The O’Neill report published in 2015, recommended measures to tackle antibiotic resistance, including a target for reducing the overall veterinary use of antibiotics and strict oversight on farm use of antibiotics which are critical for human health.

 These proposals demonstrated that the international community was waking up to the risks of farm antibiotic use.
 Read our response to the O’Neill report here.

 Since 2015 there have been reductions in farm antibiotic use in the UK and a number of European countries.
 In the UK the use of antibiotics on farms has fallen by 50% over the last four years.
 More reductions can be achieved in the UK by widespread improvements to the baseline standards for farm animal welfare.
 Read more about the solutions in our 2017 report, Real Farming Solutions to antibiotic misuse.